Skip to main content

 • Retinal detachment can cause sudden blindness or vision changes.
 It is generally secondary to an underlying condition like high blood pressure.
 Diagnostics and treatment are discussed.
 Prognosis is guarded to good depending on the underlying cause.

-• Sago Palms are pretty plants but beware—they pack a deadly punch for pets.
-The popular Sago Palm enhances outdoor landscapes in warmer areas of the U.S. and serves as indoor decor in many colder climates.
-All parts of the Sago Palm are poisonous, but the seeds (nuts) are the most toxic to pets.
+• Sago palms are pretty plants, but beware - they are highly toxic to dogs and cats.
+The popular sago palm enhances outdoor landscapes in warmer areas of the U.S. and serves as indoor decor in many colder climates.
+All parts of the sago palm are poisonous, but the seeds (nuts) are the most toxic to pets.
 As with all poisoning cases, early detection and treatment increases the rate of success.

 • Summer is a great time to get outdoors and enjoy nature and the warm sunshine, especially with your pet.
 Pets are inquisitive and love to investigate their surroundings.
 Unfortunately, this trait can lead pets down the path of injury and illness.
 The following information will help you to avoid many summer dangers that can affect your pet.